 Since no functionality is lost and the core value proposition of DatAnywhere is maintained, FileFlex Enterprise is the perfect migration for organizations that use DatAnywhere.

 FileFlex Enterprise provides cloud functionality to the entire hybrid-IT infrastructure, not just file servers

 FileFlex Enterprise goes far beyond remote access and sharing of file servers and network-attached storage.
 It does this plus much more.
 More than any other alternative.
-FileFlex not only provides sharing and collaboration of on-premises file shares, it adds remote access and streaming and it applies to all company storage – servers, server-attached storage (SAN, DAS storage), network-attached storage, infrastructure-as-a-service providers (IaaS) such as Amazon AWS S3, Microsoft Azure and Google Cloud, files stored on public clouds such as Google Drive, OneDrive and Dropbox, files stored on EFSS providers such as Box, files stored on private clouds, files stored on PCs and files stored in SharePoint – all from a single 'pane-of-glass' or dashboard.
+FileFlex not only provides remote access and sharing of on-premises file shares, it applies to all company storage – servers, server-attached storage (SAN, DAS storage), network-attached storage, infrastructure-as-a-service providers (IaaS) such as Amazon AWS S3, Microsoft Azure, and Google Cloud, files stored on public clouds such as Google Drive, OneDrive and Dropbox, files stored on EFSS providers such as Box, files stored on private clouds, files stored on PCs and files stored in SharePoint – all from a single 'pane-of-glass' or dashboard.
 In addition, FileFlex Enterprise provides remote file management between these storage locations such that storage locations are no longer separate silos.